vsingh55/LTC-CloudUploader_CLI/README.md

 bash CloudUploader.sh ~/Documents/sample.txt
 ```
 This command will upload the sample.txt file from your local system to the container in Azure Blob Storage.

+### Contribution

+Feel free to contribute to this project by opening issues or submitting pull requests. <br>

+I would greatly appreciate your contribution to enhance this script for multi-cloud and multifile uploading.